Skip to content

 Workspace

-The workspace screen is not just another Library variant.
+The workspace screen is not just another Artifact variant.
 It has its own status and creation flow.

 The current code already includes:

-• workspace status layout with top workspace bar
+• workspace status layout with list and detail panes

 • lower split panes